pspraga/GenAi-Driven-Blogging-Platform-API/README.md

 1.docker-compose build
 2.docker-compose down && docker-compose up --build
 3.init db using docker-compose up -d
+4. docker ps -a --to verifiy is the container running or exite with error
+5. docker logs <container-id> to check any error on configuration
 ---for create super user
 #.docker exec -it genai_web_1 bash
 #.python3 manage.py createsuperuser.